HimanshuSharma-Shoe/RECAP/README.md

 Dependencies include:

-npm - serve - for front end local host node - for backend - express.js - back end is hosted simply through node.index.js
-all dependencies relating to individual modules

-packaged backend contains server code
+.npm
+.node

+technologies used:

+.html  -  plain js  -  in the front end
+.express js  -  plain js  -  in the back end

+hosting:

+front end was hosted use npm
+The inbuilt command "serve" was used to local host back end was hosted using node
+The inbuilt command "node.index.js" was used to host the main back end server file

+NOTES:

+all API keys have been removed
+OpenAI API has inbuilt environment variable reading.
+So dotenv was not used to read the API key PACKAGED-BACKEND.ZIP contains all files relating to the back end stack